The mind is a fickle beast. It can motivate us and even deter us from growth.

 These sentiments and more can cripple ambitions and the execution of dreams.
 If you find yourself doubting your abilities, now is the time to be encouraged.
 Remember, the age-old adage: “You can do anything you put your mind to.”

-If you’re ready to put an end to self-doubt at work, here are five things you can do to put your mind at ease.
+If you’re ready to put an end to self-doubt at work, here are four things you can do to put your mind at ease.

 Self-doubt is normal.
 And it’s incredibly human, too.
 Feel assured that you’re not the only one experiencing this dilemma.
 You will also be surprised to discover that a bit of self-doubt from time to time is healthy.
 In fact, the most successful people continually question themselves.